Withdrawing from and/or Repeating Criminal Justice Courses

 - Withdrawal Between the 3rd and 12th Weeks of a Semester – Withdrawals during this period semester are permissible only for "serious and compelling reasons."

 - The definition of "serious and compelling reasons" as applied by faculty and administrators becomes more narrow as the semester progresses.

 - Please be advised that doing poorly in a class does not constitute a serious or compelling reason.
 The "W" is not intended to be used as a mechanism to escape being awarded the grade that a student has been earning.
-Thus, the Department Chair will generally not authorize a withdrawal from a criminal justice course unless the student seeking to withdraw (a) has been regularly attending classes; (b) has been performing at the level of a "C" or higher in the course; and (c) has a serious and compelling reason for seeking withdrawal.
+Thus, the Director of the School of Criminology, Criminal Justice, and Emergency Management will generally not authorize a withdrawal from a criminal justice course unless the student seeking to withdraw (a) has been regularly attending classes; (b) has been performing at the level of a "C" or higher in the course; and (c) has a serious and compelling reason for seeking withdrawal.

-- The procedures for withdrawal during this period are the same as in item 1, except that you will need both the signature of the course instructor whose course you are seeking to drop and the signature of the Department Chairperson on this form.
-Please note that the Department Chair may apply more stringent criteria than your instructor for assessing whether your reasons for seeking to withdraw are "serious and compelling."
+- The procedures for withdrawal during this period are the same as in item 1, except that you will need both the signature of the course instructor whose course you are seeking to drop and the signature of the Director of the School of Criminology, Criminal Justice, and Emergency Management on this form.
+Please note that the School Director may apply more stringent criteria than your instructor for assessing whether your reasons for seeking to withdraw are "serious and compelling."

 - Your request to withdraw must state the serious and compelling reasons for the withdrawal on the withdrawal form.